fxbriol/fxbriol.github.io/_pages/contact.md

 ### Phone

-I do not have an active work-related phone number.
-If you need to contact me, please try via email.
-Alternatively, if you really need a phone number for me (e.g. because you need to provide my contact details to someone), you can use the UCL Statistical Science phone number: (+44 20) 7679 1872.
+I do not have an active work-related phone number; please contact me via email instead.
+If you really need a phone number for me, you can use the UCL Statistical Science phone number: (+44 20) 7679 1872.